Lawmakers slam LSU response to sexual misconduct report

 The meeting followed last week’s release of a report from the law firm Husch Blackwell, hired by LSU to review its handling of sexual misconduct, harassment and discrimination complaints under federal Title IX laws.
 The lengthy report details inappropriate responses and too few resources dedicated to the task.

 Kansas ousted football coach Les Miles after the report detailed allegations of inappropriate behavior with students during his tenure at LSU.
-But no one whose conduct was criticized by Husch Blackwell has been fired.
+But no one whose conduct was criticized by Husch Blackwell has been fired by LSU.

 LSU suspended executive deputy athletic director Verge Ausberry for 30 days and senior associate athletic director Miriam Segar for 21 days, without pay.
 Both were ordered to undergo sexual violence training.
 The pair were singled out in the report for bungling responses to student’s sexual assault allegations.